 Market Risk

 The College is exposed to fluctuations in equity markets on its defined benefit plan assets which are invested in various marketable securities.
-This risk has increased over the prior year as pension obligations have increased.
+This risk has decreased over the prior year as the pension obligations have decreased.

 Interest Rate Risk